-The key objective of the Intel® Parallel Computing Center (Intel® PCC) at the Hartree Centre is to enable more industrial codes to exploit the parallel and energy efficient capabilities of Intel systems, and to grow the skill base in both industry and academic institutions.
+The key objective of the Intel® PCC at the Hartree Centre is to enable UK academic and industrial codes to exploit the parallel and energy efficient capabilities of Intel systems, and to grow the skill base in both industry and academic institutions.

-- Training Education activities through 1 day courses to week long summer schools led by world leaders in the fields of parallel computing and Big Data analytics
+- Training Education activities through one day courses to week long summer schools led by world leaders in the fields of parallel computing and Big Data analytics.

-- Luke Mason, Rupert Ford, Chris Maynard, 10/1/2015, Optimisation of Unified Model Radiation Calculation for Xeon Phi, 9th CAWCR Workshop 19 October - 22 October 2015, Melbourne, Australia
+- Luke Mason, Rupert Ford, Chris Maynard, October 1, 2015, Optimisation of Unified Model Radiation Calculation for Xeon Phi, 9th CAWCR Workshop October 12, 2015 to October 22, 2015, Melbourne, Australia